Consensys/evm-dafny/VERIFICATION.md

 ### Detecting Overflows

-Detecting overflows in addition modulo a given number can be done by first computing the result if an addition, and checking a property of the result against one of the inputs.
+Detecting overflows in _addition modulo_ a given number can be done by first computing the result of an addition modulo, and then checking a property of the result against one of the inputs.
-In other words, there is a necessary and sufficient condition to detect overflows on addition.
+In other words, there is a necessary and sufficient condition to detect overflows on addition modulo.
 This is formally defined in the following Dafny lemma:

 ```dafny